FollowerOfBigboss/Postal1-PS3/README.md

 TODO:
 * Find and fix issue that prevents game launching in real hw

-* Fix renderer
+To build this port you need to install PSL1GHT and SDL2 port of PS3. <br>

-To build this port you need to install PSL1GHT and SDL2 port of PS3. https://github.com/ps3dev/ps3toolchain <br>
+https://github.com/ps3dev/ps3toolchain <br>
 https://github.com/sergiou87/SDL2_PSL1GHT <br>
 To make pkg file you need to copy assets from your copy of postal 1.